openaire/guidelines-data-archives/docs/field_contributor.rst

 ``datacite:contributor``

-The institution or person responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.
+An institution or person responsible for collecting, managing, distributing, or otherwise contributing to the development of the resource.

 Property contributor (MA, 0-n)
 ------------------------------